 The ancestry of the name Courtright can be traced back to the Anglo-Saxon tribes of Britain.
 It is a name for a maker of carts, and wheels.
 The name has its origins in the Old English word craet, which means cart, and the Old English word wyrtha, which means wright or maker, thereby denoting one who was the maker of carts or wagons.

 Early Origins of the Courtright family

-Early History of the Courtright family
+Important Dates for the Courtright family

-Another 239 words (17 lines of text) covering the years 1273, 1755, 1634, 1676, 1659, 1634, 1689, 1686, 1602, 1658, 1686, 1635 and 1703 are included under the topic Early Courtright History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Courtright research.
+Another 119 words (8 lines of text) covering the years 1273, 1755, 1535, 1603, 1602, 1658, 1634, 1676, 1659, 1634, 1689, 1686, 1661, 1661, 1611, 1643, 1611, 1686, 1635 and 1703 are included under the topic Early Courtright History in all our PDF Extended History products and printed products wherever possible.

 Courtright Spelling Variations

 Courtright has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Courtright have been found, including Cartwright, Cartright, Cartwrite, Carthright, Kartwright, Kartright, Cartrite, Kartwrite, Chartwright, Cartrite, Catherick, Cartrait, Cartray, Ceterith, Cateray, Cautheret, Carterwright, Carterright, Carterrite, Chartright, Chartwright, Cardwright and many more.

 Early Notables of the Courtright family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Courtright Notables in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) are included under the topic Early Courtright Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Courtright family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Courtrights to arrive on North American shores: Bethia Cartwright who settled in Salem Massachusetts in 1630; John Cartwright settled in Virginia in 1624; Matthew Cartwright settled in Maryland in 1700.